Fukui at-large district

 The Fukui at-large district (福井県選挙区, Fukui-ken senkyoku) is a constituency that represents Fukui Prefecture in the House of Councillors in the Diet of Japan.
-It has two Councillors in the 242-member house.
+It has two Councillors in the 248-member house.

 Outline

 The constituency represents the entire population of Fukui Prefecture.
 The district elects two Councillors to six-year terms, one at alternating elections held every three years.
 The district has 644,447 registered voters as of September 2015.
 Following the merger of the Tottori and Shimane districts into the Tottori-Shimane at-large district and the Tokushima and Kochi districts into the Tokushima-Kochi at-large district in 2015, Fukui became the electorate with the smallest population, thus making it the standard for measuring malapportionment in other districts.
-The Councillors currently representing Fukui are: